cyclist-org/cyclist/sl_modelcheck.md

 lcset and queue programs are concurrent and so running the model-harvesting target for these programs will, in general, produce different sets of model files each time.
-The Cyclist source tree contains the set of .mdl files that were used to produce the benchmark results in the POPL'16 paper.*
+The Cyclist source tree contains the set of .mdl files that were used to produce the benchmark results in the [POPL'16 paper].*